willdale/SwiftUICharts/README.md

 # SwiftUICharts

 A charts / plotting library for SwiftUI.
-Works on macOS, iOS, tvOS and watchOS.
+Works on macOS, iOS.
+Support for tvOS, and watchOS hopfully soon.